-- Do not launch any software application or allow any to launch automatically, not even a screen saver. - □ Do not use the keyboard. - ☐ Do not use a CD-R/RW disc that has an adhesive label affixed to it.
-This could cause a write error or other damage.
+- □ Make sure you neither launch any software application nor allow any to launch automatically, not even a screen saver. - □ Stop using the keyboard. - □ If you are using a CD-R/RW disc with an adhesive label affixed, replace it with one with no affixed adhesive label.
+Using a disc with an affixed adhesive label could cause a write error or other damage.